Baltic 37: Design

 The company defined the design goals for the boat, "to produce a high performance, comfortable, easily handled yacht capable of offshore racing as well as offshore cruising at a size which could be best described as a 'small one-tonner'."

-The Baltic 37 is a recreational keelboat, built predominantly of fibreglass with a balsa core, with wood trim.
+The Baltic 37 is a recreational keelboat, built predominantly of fibreglass with a balsa core, and wood trim.
 It has a masthead sloop rig with anodized aluminum spars, a raked stem, a raised counter reverse transom, a/an internally mounted spade-type rudder controlled by a wheel and a fixed fin keel.
 It displaces 13600 lb and carries 6120 lb of ballast.

 The boat has a draft of 6.67 ft with the standard keel fitted.

 The boat is fitted with a Swedish Volvo MD11C diesel engine of 24 hp for docking and maneuvering.
 The fuel tank holds 22 u.s.gal and the fresh water tank has a capacity of 42 u.s.gal.

 Below decks there is sleeping accommodation for eight people.
 There is an aft cabin, with a double berth, settee berths and quarter berths in the main cabin and a bow "V"-berth.
 The galley is amidships on the starboard side and features a three-burner propane-fuel stove, a stainless steel icebox and a foot-pumped fresh water and seawater.
 The wood trim is all teak.
 The head is located aft, on the port side.
 A navigation station is located opposite the galley, on the port side.

 Ventilation is provided by two tinted glass hatches and two opening portholes, one in the aft cabin and one in the head.
 The remaining cabin windows are all fixed.

-The cockpit is a "T"-shaped design.
+The cockpit has a T-shaped design.
 The decks could be ordered with optional teak wood.
 The standing rigging is all stainless steel, except the midstay.
 Winches are provided for the mainsail halyard and sheet, reefing, Cunningham, spinnaker pole, topping lift genoa and spinnaker sheets.

-The boats were factory-delivered very completely equipped, including an anchor, fenders and turning blocks.
+The boats were factory-delivered and very completely equipped, including an anchor, fenders and turning blocks.

 The design has a PHRF racing average handicap of 113 and an IOR rating of 27.5.

 Operational history

 In a 1994 review Richard Sherwood wrote that the design, "… has a fin keel with high-aspect spade rudder.
 With a narrow beam at the water line she is initially tender but gains stiffness as she starts to heel.
-Aft sections are full to increase sailing length when heeled.
+Aft sections are designed to increase sailing length when heeled.
 C&C wants to maintain speed off the wind without a strong weather helm."